dutchcoders/marija/README.md

 There are a few steps you need to take before you can start.

-* add the indexes in the configuration
+* add the elasticsearch server to the configuration, using the cloud icon you can provision the indexes
+* enable the index(es) you want to search in
-* add the correct fields, those fields are being used as node identifier
+* add the correct fields, those fields are being used as unique identifier for each node
 * now you can enter your queries, and analyse the data

+## Features

+* normalization of identifiers
+* support for multiple servers and indexes
+* support for links on multiple fields
+* add different icons to fields
+* query the index using elasticsearch queries
+* histogram
+* identify datasources using the table pane

 ## Roadmap

 We're working towards a first version.
-From there we'll work on the following:

 ## Contributions